omkarbihani/BiqBinParallel/README.md

 - `num_processes`: number of processes to run the program using MPI, program needs at least 3 (1 master, and 2 worker process) to be used.
 - `instance_file`: A file containing the graph (in edge list format).
 - `params`: The parameter file used to configure the solver.

-To run the g05_60.0 instance use this make command

 ---